NickKeene9/m365-CA-deploy/README.md

 # Entra ID Conditional Access Hardening Framework

 Deployable Conditional Access policy set for post-breach Microsoft 365 tenant hardening.
-Built for my own use remediating breached client tenants for cyber insurance engagements.
+Built for my own use remediating breached client tennts.
 The design goal above all others is **reducing the chance of a second breach**, which means every script is safe by default, not just functional.

 ## Design principles